sougata-github/TypeScript/readme.md

 const pt = new Point();

-/*Just like with const, let, and var, the initializer of a class property will be used to infer its type:

-pt.y="hello" -> cannot assign string to number*/
+/*The initializer of a class property will be used to infer its type: pt.y="hello" -> cannot assign string to number*/

 console.log(pt);